-Central composite designs are a type of complete fractional factorial design that include center points and are complemented by a collection of axial points [42].
+Central composite designs are a type of complete fractional factorial design that include center points and are complemented by a collection of axial points [40].
 As a result, both its upper and lower limits always fall outside of the limit range of the target scale.
-Box and Behnken (BB) came up with the idea of an incomplete factorial design with three levels as a time-saving replacement for the labor-intensive full factorial design [37].
+Box and Behnken (BB) came up with the idea of an incomplete factorial design with three levels as a time-saving replacement for the labor-intensive full factorial design [35].
 Polynomials of the second order are required to be utilized in the modeling process in order to effectively capture linear, quadratic, and interaction effects.
-Box and Behnken came up with this workable concept in order to cut down on the number of tests that were necessary, particularly in the process of fitting quadratic models [37]. +1, 0 and -1 are the three levels of factorial designs that are used for constructing experiment matrices.
+Box and Behnken came up with this workable concept in order to cut down on the number of tests that were necessary, particularly in the process of fitting quadratic models [35]. +1, 0 and -1 are the three levels of factorial designs that are used for constructing experiment matrices.
 In order to get the desired level of accuracy in the end product, the core point has been replicated several times.
 There is not an experimental point in this design at which all of the components have their most extreme values.
 This capability could come in handy during trials in which unfavorable occurrences might take place as a result of harsh conditions.
 In terms of labor efficiency, the Basic Block Design (BB) is only slightly superior to the Central Composite Design (CCD), but it is noticeably superior to the Full Factorial Design (FFD).
-The BB has just two key limitations: the number of experimental components must be equal to or more than three. and the BB should not be used to fit equations other than second order polynomials.
-Both of these requirements must be met for the BB to be valid [38].
+The BB has just two key limitations: the number of experimental components must be equal to or more than three, and the BB should not be used to fit equations other than second order polynomials.
+Both of these requirements must be met for the BB to be valid [37].
+Finally, the residuals from the model (Table 2) were found to contain no outlier as determined using the ROUT method.
+The residuals also passed all normality test such as the D'Agostino & Pearson test (p=0.2709), the Shapiro-Wilk test (p=0.548) and the Kolmogorov-Smirnov test (p>0.1) [44.